SilvinPradhan/job-listing-nsas/ExpectedFeatureUpdates.md

 ---

+### 5. Daily Motivation Quote [🚧 Work in progress]
+Automatically send a motivational quote to a designated channel at 8 AM every day using the [ZenQuotes API](https://zenquotes.io/).
+This feature is designed to help users start their day with a positive and inspiring message.

+**Scheduled Task**:
+A daily task will trigger at 8 AM, posting a quote in a specified channel.

+**Example**:
+_"Success is not final, failure is not fatal: It is the courage to continue that counts." – Winston Churchill_

+This feature is currently being developed and will allow users to receive a motivational quote at the start of each day.

+---

 These features are designed to enhance your job search experience by providing flexible search options and the ability to export job data for easy access.